-Nature Babycare Organic Diapers claim to be based on biodegradable material.
+Nature Babycare diapers claim to be based on biodegradable material.
 What exactly does that mean?

 At Nature Babycare we use renewable resources whenever possible, however our organic diapers are not 100% biodegradable.

 The conventional plastic outer sheet has been replaced with a biodegradable material made from maize starch and cellulose fiber, both natural materials.
-This material, whilst being watertight, also allows the diaper to breath, resulting in an airier, dryer, cooler, and more comfortable diaper.
+This material, whilst being watertight, also allows the nappy to breath, resulting in an airier, dryer, cooler, and more comfortable nappy.

 The outer breathable layer is based on GM-free maize starch, natural additives and biodegradable polyester which is 100% biodegradable in appropriate conditions.

-The absorbing layer of a Nature Babycare Organic Diaper also consists of biodegradable chlorine free cellulose fluff pulp, blended with a small amount of super-absorbent granules which are necessary to enhance the absorbency of the diaper thereby reducing the number of diaper changes you will make.
+The absorbing layer of a Nature Babycare nappy also consists of biodegradable chlorine free cellulose fluff pulp, blended with a small amount of super-absorbent granules which are necessary to enhance the absorbency of the nappy thereby reducing the number of nappy changes you will make.

-What is the environmental difference between reusable diapers and Nature Babycare disposable diapers?
+What is the environmental difference between reusable diapers and Nature Babycare disposable eco diapers?

 We aim to use renewable resources as often as possible while also focusing on performance.
-Today, Nature Babycare Organic Diapers are one of the most environmentally friendly disposable diaper options available on the market.
+Today, Nature Babycare eco diapersare one of the most environmentally friendly disposable nappy options available on the market.

 What can I do to help?